310mc/https-310mc.github.io-tl/source/_posts/scout/spring_bed.md

 You are like any other nameless ProduCER, and it is due to the pride you have in yourself that gave those around you the wrong IDEA.

 You are LUCKY, Little Kitten, that that girl changed her ways once you became hospitaLIZED… but if things continued to worSEN, the teachers may have had to interVENE, you KNOW?
-{% endbubble %}

-{% img Spring Bed 7 - 2.png %}

-{% bubble Natsume %}
 《Please, treasure yourself more.》

-..I'm sorRY.
-I hadn't meant to criticize you SO.
+…I'm sorRY.
+I didn't meant to criticize you SO.

 HowEVER, seeing your self-sacrifice reminded me of something long AGO.